Nidoskull/Hemlore/README.md

 # Welcome to Venipedia!

 This wiki is made possible through [git-wiki-theme](https://github.com/Drassil/git-wiki-theme) and its [skeleton](https://github.com/Drassil/git-wiki-skeleton) template.
-This project is headed primarily by [Hemlock the Venipede](Hemlock%20the%20Venipede), though occasional remarks from assistant [Ishy](Ishy%20the%20Fuecoco) or other members of the Guild may be added in as well.
+This project is headed primarily by [Hemlock of Belladonna](Hemlock%20of%20Belladonna.md), though occasional remarks from assistant [Ishy](Ishy%20the%20Fuecoco) or other members of the Guild may be added in as well.

 If you're interested in helping this project, feel free to!
 [We are open-source](https://github.com/Nidoskull/Hemlore) and welcome any contributions!
 ## Goals